 - Perfect to use as an ice cream sundae.
 Layer up the raspberry chocolate ice cream with some hot fudge sauce, extra raspberries and some chopped almonds.
 What a showstopping treat!!

-If you tried this Raspberry Ice Cream or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Raspberry Ice Cream recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 Raspberry Chocolate Ice Cream Recipe